 To produce your prescription glasses accurately we need some information from your prescription.
 Here is a simple guide to your prescription with some explanations of what everything means.
-We have also included some copies of common prescriptions for glasses to show what they look like.
+We have also included some examples to show what they look like.
 If you have any concerns when entering your prescription information please call us.
 You can always email or post a copy when ordering your glasses.

 SPH (sphere) – spherical power, the back of the eye is shaped like a football only requiring 1 power for correction.
 Long-sighted plus (+) sign or short-sighted minus (-) sign.